What happened at Grenfell Tower?

-How many victims are there?
+How many victims were there?

 London Mayor Sadiq Khan said fire crews only managed to reach the 12th floor at the height of the fire.